ryanef/rfdev/src/content/blog/hosting-your-own-blog-s3-cloudfront.md

     * **From your GitHub Account**:
     1. Make a new repository, name it whatever you want and at the next screen you'll see:
         ![Output](/git.png)
-    2. In the root of your Astro project, in the terminal copy and paste the line that looks like ```git remote add origin git@github.com:YourAccountName/repoName.git```
+    2. From the root of your Astro project, in the terminal copy and paste the line that looks like ```git remote add origin git@github.com:YourAccountName/repoName.git```
     3. After you've added the origin, back in your GitHub account, click **Settings** that I've circled near the top of the screenshot above
     4. Go to **Secrets and Variables** >> **Actions** on the left menu
     5. You need to make four different repository secrets, name them like this: